+Financial Statements

+- 104 Consolidated income statement

-Financial Statements 104 Consolidated income statement 105 Consolidated comprehensive income statement 105 Consolidated statement of changes in equity 106 Consolidated balance sheet 107 Consolidated cash flow statement 108 Reconciliation of movements in net cash 108 Notes to the financial statements 151 Company balance sheet 152 Company statement of changes in equity 153 Notes to the Company financial statements 155 Five-year record QinetiQ's SPUR robot which won the competition for the US Army's Common Robotic System-Individual (CRS(I)) program.
+- 104 Consolidated income statement

+105 Consolidated comprehensive income statement

+106 Consolidated statement of changes in equity

+107 Consolidated balance sheet

+107 Reconciliation of movements in net cash

+108 Notes to the financial statement

+- 151 Company balance sheet

+152 Company statement of changes in equity

+153 Notes to the Company financial statements

+- 155 Five-year record

+QinetiQ's SPUR robot which won the competition for the US Army's Common Robotic System-Individual (CRS(I)) program.
 The robot is designed to be back-packable and is equipped with advanced sensors and mission modules to enable dismounted forces to detect, identify and counter hazards.